jewelsofthought/neshama/site/posts/parashot/45-Vaetchanan_inexistence.md

 Twice in the 4th chapter of [Deuteronomy](https://www.chabad.org/library/bible_cdo/aid/8164/jewish/Deuteronomy.htm) (verses 35 and 39 respectively), the [Torah](https://www.chabad.org/library/article_cdo/aid/1426382/jewish/Torah.htm) makes this amazing statement:

-> You were shown to know that the L-rd is G‑d,[^1] there is none else beside Him.
+> You were shown to know that the Lord is G‑d,[^1] there is none else beside Him.

 > Know today, and take unto your heart, that the L-rd is G‑d, in the heavens above and the earth below, there is none else.